List of DC Comics characters: M: Manticore

 Manticore is the name of several characters appearing in American comic books published by DC Comics.

 Anastasio Corvo

-Anastasia Corvo is a member of the Quraci super-terrorist group Jihad who wears manticore-like armor.
+Anastasia Corvo is a member of Jihad who wears manticore-like armor.
 He was killed by Deadshot.

 Second version

 The second Manticore is an unnamed man who was recruited to join the Jihad in their attack on Manhattan before being killed by Duchess.

 Third version

 The third Manticore is an unnamed member of Jihad and Injustice League Unlimited.

 Fourth version

 The fourth Manticore is an unnamed Greek member of the Global Guardians with a manticore-like appearance.

 Fifth version

-The fifth Manticore, introduced in "The New 52", is a member of Iran's sanctioned superhero team, the Elite Basij, who possesses a manticore-like appearance.
+The fifth Manticore is a member of Iran's sanctioned superhero team, the Elite Basij, who possesses a manticore-like appearance.

 Marauder

 Marauder is the name of several characters appearing in American comic books published by DC Comics.

 First version

-The first Marauder is a Viking-themed space pirate who fought Superman.
+The first Marauder is a Viking-themed space pirate from Earth-One, who fought Superman.